 Likewise, PMHI continues to practice transparency and accountability to the public and its institutional stakeholders.
+PMHI holds its annual stockholders' meetings and timely submits its reportorial requirements and/or disclosures with the PSE and SEC, to keep its stockholders informed of the current condition, plans and future standing of the Company.

-PMHI holds regular stockholders' meetings to keep its stockholders informed of the current condition and future standing of the Company.
-The Company's audited financial performance was presented to its shareholders during the virtual annual stockholders' meeting held on 30 October 2020.
-The meeting via remote communication format aims to further safeguard everyone's safety and health due to the on-going threat of the COVID-19 pandemic.
+The Company's audited financial performance was presented to its shareholders during the virtual annual stockholders' meeting held on October 13, 2021.
+In line with with SEC's regulations the meeting via remote communication format aims to further safeguard everyone's safety and health due to the ongoing threat of the COVID-19 pandemic.

-Company information is also freely accessible via the Company website, which also includes its current Annual Report and Sustainability Reports.
+Vital information on the Company is also freely accessible via its website, which also includes its current Annual Report, Information Statement and Sustainability Reports.